delmic/odemis/doc/develop/base-api.rst

 .range and .choices can be modified at runtime, but only by the owner of the VA and only if the current value is compatible.
 This should be avoided whenever possible because no notification is sent to the subscribers.

+.. py:class:: model.IntVA

+    VigilantAttribute which can only contain ints.

 .. py:class:: model.FloatVA

     VigilantAttribute which can only contain floats or ints.

-.. py:class:: model.IntegerVA

-    VigilantAttribute which can only contain ints.

 .. py:class:: model.BooleanVA